P0455

 2. 2 Visual inspection of engine-bay EVAP hoses and purge valve connections

-3. 3 Smoke test when cap and obvious hoses are good
+3. 3 Smoke test when cap and obvious hoses look good

 1. 1 Check whether the cap was left loose after your last fill-up.